Digestive Health & Gut Microbiome

 Good health begins in the gut

-That’s why I almost always start helping people treat chronic health problems by fixing their gut, whether they’re suffering from gastrointestinal distress symptoms like bloating, diarrhoea, constipation, reflux, increased gas, nausea, painful stomach cramps - or not.
+That’s why I almost always start helping people treat chronic problems by fixing their digestive health first, whether they’re suffering from gastrointestinal distress symptoms like bloating, diarrhoea, constipation, reflux, increased gas, nausea, painful stomach cramps - or not.

 The highly sophisticated digestive system is where 80% of your immune system lives.
 And 90% of your body’s serotonin (a neurotransmitter more commonly referred to as the “feel-good” hormone), that’s responsible for regulating things in the body like mood, appetite, and sleep is found not in your brain, but in your gut.

-Just a couple of reasons why a compromised digestive system can play out all over your body – joint pain, muscle aches, insomnia, weight gain, skin conditions, fatigue, allergies, autoimmune disorders, brain fog and more..
+Just a couple of reasons why compromised digestive health can play out all over your body – joint pain, muscle aches, insomnia, weight gain, skin conditions, fatigue, allergies, autoimmune disorders, brain fog and more..

 The digestive system is made up of the gastrointestinal (GI) tract, also called the digestive tract - and the liver, pancreas, and gallbladder.